jerichochua/reddit-clone/README.md

 To gather coverage data, run `npm run coverage`.

 A test database needs to be created with the same schema as the normal database.
+The test data can be found in `backend/db/test_data.sql`.

 ## Environment variables